Foie gras controversy: EU Scientific Committee on Animal Health and Welfare

+EU 2023 report on welfare of ducks, geese and quails on farm

+In 2023, a new report focusing on the housing condition was published by the Panel on animal welfare of the European food and safety agency (EFSA) to serve as guidance for the EU animal welfare law revision.
+This new report demonstrates how the current housing condition are unsuitable for ducks and geese in the foie gras production.
+The cages and pens currently in use during the force-feeding phase are typically 2-3 times too small for the birds to exhibit their natural behaviours.
+Moreover, extra space on open water should be provided to guarantee good welfare conditions.
+The practice of force-feeding is not evaluated in this report.

 American Veterinary Medical Association

 In 2004 and 2005, the American Veterinary Medical Association House of Delegates, the US accrediting body of veterinary medicine, was forwarded resolutions from its Animal Welfare Committee to oppose the production methods for foie gras.
 After hearing testimony from 13 delegates, the HOD declined to take a position and left a simple statement: "Limited peer-reviewed, scientific information is available dealing with the animal welfare concerns associated with foie gras production, but the observations and practical experience shared by HOD members indicate a minimum of adverse effects on the birds involved."

 The HOD sent delegates to visit foie gras farms.
-One delegate, Robert P Gordon of New Jersey, indicated his personal position changed drastically after the visit.
+One delegate, Robert P. Gordon of New Jersey, indicated his personal position changed drastically after the visit.
 He also testified tube feeding is less distressing than taking the rectal temperature of a cat and urged the AVMA to take a position based on science, not emotion, while cautioning against anthropomorphism.
 The New York delegation offered their opinion that opponents of foie gras were intending to create a wedge issue; that the arguments used against foie gras would be modified to be used against other livestock production.
 The testimony of the delegate from the Association of Avian Veterinarians was that medicating and feeding sick birds via tube was a normal practice that birds accepted without stress.
 Another delegate who toured the farms stated that the birds appeared to be well cared for and better off than other poultry raised in factory farming.
 The overall position of the House of Delegates was that "observations and practical experience shared by HOD members indicate a minimum of adverse effects on the birds involved."
 The closing comments in the HOD were that the AVMA should be taking positions on facts and science, make broad policy positions on general animal welfare, and support positions that created oversight of controversial practices for fear that prohibition would cause production to move to countries without animal welfare regulation.

 Critics of the AVMA have stated that the organization tends to defend the economic interests of agribusiness over animal welfare, and that it has also declined to take a position against other controversial practices such as forced molting and gestation crates.